anirudhsengar/MathVizAI/README.md

 pip install -e .
 ```

-**Note**: TTS is optional.
+Note: TTS is optional.
 Without it, the system will generate all other components and skip audio generation.

-## 🚀 Usage
+## Usage

 ### Basic Usage